5 Simple & Effective Instagram Marketing Tips for Businesses

 - One of the most popular hashtags on Instagram is #tbt or throwback Thursday wherein you can post old photos on your brand’s Instagram account every Thursday.
 Pictures of the old office or vintage shots of old products can be used.
 Use popular hashtags like #love, #instafood, #photooftheday, #quoteoftheday or #happy to be featured when users search for these tags.

 - Come up with your own hashtags based on your brand or the promotions you’re running.
 For example, Victoria’s Secret used #AngelGetaways for shots from their summer photo shoots.
 Converse, on the other hand, went with their general marketing campaign by using #WearSneakers.
+Having your own hashtag makes it easier for your followers to follow the conversation and recommend it to their friends.

 - Run with the current trends.
 Lots of brands used #Earthday on relevant content to go with the celebration of Earth Day.